 Today, media players can offer advertisers much more targeted audience segments thanks to emerging, new tech in big data, cloud-based video processing, and behavioral analytics.
 It means that with smart advertising being the prize, advertisers will enjoy better cost per thousand (CPT) rates.
 (CPT is the cost an advertiser pays for one thousand views or impressions of an advertisement.)

-By analyzing the collected data to gain insights into your viewers, you can create thematic channels where content and advertising are synergized.
+Analyzing the collected data to gain insights into your viewers can create thematic channels where content and advertising are synergized.
 And advertising that’s woven into the dominant theme of the channel will be seen as less disruptive, ultimately translating into higher CPT rates as well.
-Moreover, since the CPT with DAI is already higher, it is actually viable to reduce the ad load and become more liked by your audience due to fewer ads.
+Moreover, since the CPT with DAI is already higher, it is viable to reduce the ad load and become more liked by your audience due to fewer ads.

 These cloud-based DAI solutions that can do this are generally capable of supporting multiple targeting scenarios and delivering unique playlists with targeted ads included for any device.